Free Consultation

-A sudden slip and fall or trip and fall can result in significant pain.
+A sudden slip and fall or a trip and fall can result in significant pain.
 You might have a valid claim for damages when a fall occurs on someone else’s property due to negligence.
 Pursuing these types of claims is complicated.
 You need an experienced Washington slip-and-fall accident lawyer to help you.

 The experienced legal team at Brett McCandlis Brown & Conner is here to help.
 We have years of experience assisting injured slip-and fall-victims in Washington.